Greentube/messaging/README.md

 #### Discovering and Invoking handlers

 By default.
-Implementations of `MessageHandler<T>` are discovered and registered dynamically.
+Implementations of `IMessageHandler<T>` are discovered and registered dynamically.
-When classes are in assemblies other than the entry assembly, the library might need some help to find them.
+When classes are in assemblies other than the entry assembly or the assemblies where `TMessage` is defined, the library might need some help to find them.
 Similar to the [MVC Application parts](https://docs.microsoft.com/en-us/aspnet/core/mvc/advanced/app-parts) concept.

 Only `public` implementations of `IMessageHandler<T>` will be automatically registered by default.

+Your handlers will be created via DI.
+That means you can take dependencies via the constructor but mind the lifetime:
 The lifetime of the automatically registered Handlers is `Transient`.
 Each time a message arrives, the library will ask the container for a message handler.
 Something like: `provider.GetService<IMessageHandler<T>>();` for each call.
 It's advisable you switch to Singleton lifetime in case your handlers are thread-safe.

-The characteristic mentioned above can be customized with:
+The characteristics mentioned above can be customized with:
 ```csharp
 builder.AddHandlerDiscovery(d =>
     {